krebs/painload/minikrebs/profiles/camkrebs_zc3xx/doc/README.md

 # Documentation
-Firmware for krebs with Logitech QuickCam Messenger attached.
+Firmware for krebs with Cheapo china webcam with zc3xx chipset attached.

 The profile is derived from krebs